ninabarzh/broomstick/content/posts/hunger-games.md

 These maritime economies are paraded at COP conferences and climate panels.
 They are the poster children for eco-modernity, carbon neutrality, and guilt-offsetting.
 Meanwhile, fisheries collapse under quotas, marine biodiversity wanes, and oceanic dead zones expand.

 Extraction is reputational.
 Their clean image is mined to mask the system’s filth.
-When the climate bill comes due, these regions will find they were not leading the change—they were stalling it politely.
+When the climate bill comes due, these regions will find they were not leading the change, they were stalling it politely.

 The population is lulled into complacency with scenic backdrops and carbon accounting spreadsheets, as their natural resources quietly disappear under legalised exploitation.